IES-platform/r4r_gender/wgnd/README.md

 ## WGND 2.0

 Access the data on any of these links:
- - GitHub repository (coming soon in Git LFS)
+ - GitHub repository (coming soon in Git LFS or some similar solution to share big data in GitHub, for the moment we beg for your patience and use the links below)
  - [ies-r4r-public](https://ies-r4r-public.s3.eu-central-1.amazonaws.com/wgnd/wgnd_2_0.zip)
  - [Harvard Dataverse](https://dataverse.harvard.edu/dataverse/WGND)